Finding the fun: reward cycles

 Group RPGs are social games.
 When I play well, I get a collective affective response.
 When things are going well, creatively, I can literally see it on the face of everyone playing.
 We’re all leaning in.
 (Note that “things going well, creatively” is not the same as “things going well for our characters”, as I will discuss.)
 Likewise I can see it when we’re not creatively engaged, because we’re leaning back, our eyes are neither widened nor narrowed.

-Example of a good maneuver: The main characters have ambushed some monsters and the survivors are running back to their base.
+The main characters have ambushed some monsters and the survivors are running back to their base.
 They’re right at the door.
 I have my character charge past them and block the way.
 He’s alone, and he might die, but he’ll slow the monsters down enough that the rest of the group can kill them before they alert the base.

 By contrast, I check right out around sloppiness, silliness, laziness, and foolishness.
 Dickering too.
 Lengthy white room strategizing too.